 Māori started the epidemiological transition (in which diseases of old age and lifestyle replace infections as the main cause of death) much later than Pākehā, because of the effects of colonisation on their disease and death rates.

 There is a common belief that musket warfare between 1810 and 1840 caused heavy mortality among Māori.
 However, war deaths were not great in number compared with the deaths from other causes.
 From 1810 to 1840 there were around 120,000 deaths from illness and other ‘normal’ causes, an average of 4,000 a year.
-In the same period warfare caused perhaps 700 deaths per year, killing less than 1% of the population.
+In the same period warfare caused perhaps 700 deaths per year.

 Although the impact of introduced diseases was severe, Māori were dispersed over a wide area and so were less at risk than Pacific Islanders living on small islands.
 The first New Zealand-wide epidemic of measles in 1854 may have killed 7% of the Māori population.
 This is an alarming figure, but far below that for Fiji’s first outbreak, which killed an estimated 20% of their population.